 Skip to main content

-By Andrew Martell, Head of Tools and Simulation for U.S. Product Development, Hitachi Rail STS
+By Andrew Martell, Head of Tools and Simulation for U.S. Signaling Product Development, Hitachi Rail

 For over 150 years, the nation’s rail transportation system has driven our global competitiveness and quality of life.
-Today, this backbone — freight, passenger and metro rail — within our U.S. infrastructure carries almost one-third of all U.S. exports, delivers millions of tons of goods, and safely transports millions of passengers per day.1 I’m going to let you in on a little secret: behind the powerhouse of rail, we also have a more sustainable source of transportation.
-Rail has a lower carbon footprint with fewer greenhouse gas emissions than other modes of transportation.
-2
+Today, this backbone — freight, passenger and metro rail — within our U.S. infrastructure carries almost one-third of all U.S. exports, delivers millions of tons of goods, and safely transports millions of passengers.1 I’m going to let you in on a little secret: behind the powerhouse of rail, we also have a highly sustainable source of transportation, representing critical infrastructure whether it’s goods moved or people traveling.
+Rail has a lower carbon footprint with fewer greenhouse gas emissions than other modes of transportation.2

 Maintainers are the unsung heroes of the rail network — they’re seldom seen, yet they’re vital to the smooth running of operations.
 Their work helps to ensure that trains run on time, passengers get where they are going, and freight gets to its destination without delay.